It sounds truly awful because as Rav Schwartz notes, these three were "only" one-third of previous generations.

 It also proved to me the meaninglessness of promoting females to such positions.

 From that time on, I maintained the position of focusing ONLY on a person's actual qualifications.
 I refused to care how many women populated such a position.
 Only decent, sensible people need apply.

 Anyway, it was a ruling truly worthy of Sodom.

-(In case you're wondering, our high school guidance counselor discovered an underground foster care system that operated beneath the law.
-So my friend hugged me good-bye and then literally raced off to be smuggled out of state to an unofficial foster home.
-She kept on the move during that time, shifting between 3 states until she could re-emerge on her 18th birthday & finally go live with her father.)
+(In case you're wondering what happened in the end: Our high school guidance counselor discovered an underground foster care system that operated beneath the law.
+So one day at school, my friend hugged me good-bye and then literally raced off to be smuggled out of state to an unofficial foster home.
+She kept on the move, shifting between 3 states until she could re-emerge on her 18th birthday & finally go live with her father.)

 I felt like my friend, the victim, shouldn't be the one who needs to go into hiding.

 And that's Sodom: Welcome to Sodom — where we punish the victim!

 And all this explains why things are increasingly & intensively crazier than ever.